cedricmeleard/weekly_problems/readme.md

 "From Interview question of the week and week question is:" get link to the underlyning blog post

+**How to test**

+Problems are done (for now) in JS and some times in C#.
+All files are here with theirs test file to, if you want to run them.

 ## Parenthesis Substring

 ["From Interview question of the week and week question is:"](https://buttondown.email/cassidoo/archive/friends-and-good-manners-will-carry-you-where/)